vic-ma/howtodismantle.github.io/_posts/2024-12-03-How-to-use-RFC_READ_TEXT-to-handle-SAP-production-order-operation-texts-with-Peakboard.md

 In a previous article, we explained how to [download a production order](/Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.html).
 We used `BAPI_PRODORD_GET_DETAIL` to get a list of components that are used in the order.

-Here, we do the same thing, except we download the operations instead of components.
-In the Peakboard application, we place two text fields for the production order number and operation number and bind it to two variables that we will use later.
+Here, we do the same thing, except we download the operations instead of the components.
+In the Peakboard application, we place two text fields for the production order number and operation number and bind them to two variables that we will use later.

 ![image](/assets/2024-12-03/030.png)